 These assets are existing assets not included in the financial statements previously.
-These assets have been recognised through the asset revaluation reserve.

-The City is undertaking a review of the asset database and as a result of unknown assets is im Araditated Confirmation for the found assets.
+These assets have been recognised through the asset revaluation reserve in the current reporting period as it is impractical to restate the financials for the found assets.
+The City is undertaking a review of the asset database